rushabh-wadkar/game-leaderboard-app/README.md

 # Games Leaderboard Application

-This application was developed using React, Node with MongoDB as backend in 6 hours.
+This application was developed using React, React-Redux, Node with MongoDB as backend in 6 hours.

 Deployed on [Heroku](https://games-leaderboard-test.herokuapp.com/)